What is continuous glucose monitoring?

-CGM (continuous glucose monitoring) is a FDA-approved system that measures blood sugar levels in “real time throughout the day and night.”
+CGM (continuous glucose monitoring) is an FDA-approved, user friendly system that measures blood glucose levels in “real time throughout the day and night.”
 By wearing a CGM you will have a better picture of what your blood sugars are doing from moment to moment.
 After initial calibration, the CGM measures blood glucose every 1-10 minutes.
-This make the CGM a “powerful and life changing piece of technology for those with type 1 or 2 diabetes.
+This make the CGM a “powerful and life changing piece of technology” for those with type 1 or 2 diabetes.
 It supplies the crucial information needed by you and your physician to make informed decisions about how your medications, exercise regimen and eating habits are affecting your diabetes management.
-Although it does not completely replace standard glucose meters, it offers additional information by tracking trends.
+Although, it may not completely replace standard glucose meters; it offers additional information by tracking trends.
 Informing you if your blood sugars are going up or down.
 CGM technology is changing rapidly and so is continuous glucose monitoring insurance coverage so stay informed.

 Recent research suggests that Continuous Glucose Monitoring can help maintain improved blood sugar control and minimize some of the long-term complications of diabetes.
 According to a multi-center clinical trial done by The Juvenile Diabetes Research Foundation (JDRF), “CGM devices make it possible for people to better manage their diabetes while reducing the frequency of low blood sugar.”
 Studies have shown that using a CGM “may help reduce your A1C levels up to 1% and can constantly identify trends in your blood sugars.

 What does a CGM do?

 - Reduces the risk of hypoglycemia and hyperglycemia

 - Improves the patient’s overall quality of life

 - Increases “time spent in range” depending what your physician recommends usually between 80 mg/dl- pre meals and up to 180 mg/dl.
 2 hours after meals